King of Prussia

 Torrance, California

-Developer Guilford Glazer acquired DEL AMO CENTER in 1977.
-In September, he announced a plan to link the mall and the fully-enclosed DEL AMO FASHION SQUARE into a single entity.
+In September 1977, Guilford Glazer announced a plan to link the open-air DEL AMO CENTER mall and fully-enclosed DEL AMO FASHION SQUARE into a single entity.
 This would be done with an enclosed concourse extending south from FASHION SQUARE, over West Carson Street, and connecting to a 2-level (171,400 square foot), Los Angeles-based J.W.
 Robinson's (which was being added to DEL AMO CENTER).

 Construction commenced on the 20 million dollar project in 1978.
 The amalgamated mall, christened DEL AMO FASHION CENTER, was dedicated on November 20, 1981.
 With 3 million leasable square feet and 355 stores, it was the largest enclosed shopping center in the United States; a distinction held until the dedication of Minnesota's MALL OF AMERICA, in August 1992.

 J.C.
-Penney had, by the late 1980s, been expanded into a 163,300 square foot operation.
+Penney had, by the late 1980s, been expanded into a 3-level (163,300 square foot) operation.
 Anchor nameplate changes got underway in 1987.
-Ohrbach's was shuttered and re-opened, as a Stor Furnishings, International, in mid-1989.
+Ohrbach's was shuttered and re-opened, as Stor Furnishings, International, in mid-1989.
 Following this store's closing in 1992, the building was divided between Marshalls (Level 1) and T.J.
 Maxx (Level 2).
 T.J.
 Maxx opened in September 1993; Marshall's in December of the same year.

 I. Magnin at DEL AMO FASHION CENTER closed in 1989, with its space sectioned into two restaurants and The Good Guys!, a Brisbane, California-based electronics outlet.
 Robinson's morphed into Robinsons-May in January 1993.
 Bullock's was "Macy-ated" in November 1995.
 The Broadway went dark in November 1996.
 Its store was divided between Jo-Ann Fabrics (Level 1) and a Macy's Home & Furniture (Levels 2 & 3).
 The Macy's store opened in July 1999, with the Jo-Ann location holding its grand opening in November.